(This page revised October 2017)

 As the discussion of the dress of officers is quite complex, I’ll finish it with a summary of the main points, for easy reference.

-The Beamish plate shows a fur cap with peak, a dark blue jacket with white facings, gold lace, light grey overalls with a gold lace stripe, red lining to the pelisse and white fur, though not on the front edge, which appears to be an oversight.
+The Beamish plate shows a brown cap with a brown peak, a dark blue jacket with white facings, gold lace, light grey overalls with a gold lace stripe, red lining to the pelisse and white fur, though not on the front edge, which appears to be an oversight.
 The cuff trim is a double lace with, apparently, an Austrian knot; the collar trim, unusually, seems to consist of two gold loops, apparently with buttons at the front end.
 Whether this detail is accurate, or whether it is a garbled copy of more conventional lace edging, such as in the Stothard jacket drawing (below), is hard to say.
 (But see the discussion of an image of a musician, below.)

 The Hamilton Smith chart confirms these colourings, and clearly shows the sash as gold with scarlet barrels (the reverse of those of the 1st and 3rd regiments), which the Beamish plate also appears to show, though not so clearly.